 Our studio has over 50 classes each week with additional speciality workshops so there’s plenty to choose from for all abilities – including complete beginners or those wanting to learn to do a headstand.

 We believe that when you walk in to a Yoga studio there should be a heartbeat, a personality and a vibe.
 So we created a place that feels welcoming and like a second home.
 Come and visit us soon!
 Not sure if it’s for you?
-If you’re brand new to Whitespace Studio, try out our brilliant Intro Offer: 20 days of unlimited Drop In classes for £20 – that’s just £1 per day!
+If you’re brand new to Whitespace Studio, try out our brilliant beginner’s special.

 You can also come along to our Al-Fresco Yoga Fundraiser at the Peace Pagoda, Willen Lake on Sunday 13 August where we’ll be running an outdoor yoga class and raising money for Willen Hopsice.
 The festival themed class starts at 1.30pm and is suitable for complete beginners.
 Find out more.